Graduation from an addiction treatment and rehabilitation program is only the first part of a lifelong path to recovery from addiction

 While relapse might seem inevitable for some, many may be able to avoid the issue entirely by knowing the signs of a possible relapse and being able to identify the potential for backsliding into the old habits and addictive behaviors.
 Recognizing these indicators might mean the difference between relapse and continued sobriety.
 They include behavioral changes, certain painful or traumatic events that are tough to process emotionally, and even the perception of others, imagined or not – all of these are things that can push a person over the edge and back into their old habits.

-“Some of the signs that would show a person is going into relapse would be getting overtired, trying to do things on their own, and not being with other recovering people,” explains Julie, a counselor at Best Drug Rehabilitation.
+“Some of the signs that would show a person is going into relapse would be getting overtired, trying to do things on their own, and not being with other recovering people,” explains a rehab counselor.
 “Normally, a relapse starts a few weeks before they pick up anything.
 They go off in seven directions at once trying to clean up everything that they’ve done, and they can’t.
 That’s just impossible to do, it’s overwhelming.”
 A person who is fighting their compulsive behaviors and the urge to use must remember that the coping skills they are accustomed to, drinking or using drugs, were part of the symptoms of their inability to handle the various obstacles and stresses of daily life.
 Taking on too much at once is a way to self-inflict even more stress.
 One solution to this is to try to live life one day at a time, working on each individual problem as it comes rather than trying to solve every problem all at once.

 Sometimes, the obstacles and stresses that a person in recovery comes up against are much more difficult than what daily life hands them.
 Things happen, and sometimes those things are extremely painful or shocking.
-“My grandmother died when I was 4 months sober,” says Vanessa G., a patient at Best Drug Rehabilitation who has been in several different treatment centers.
+“My grandmother died when I was 4 months sober,” says Vanessa G., a patient who has been in several different treatment centers.
 The pain she felt at losing a loved one was a factor that contributed to her eventual relapse.
 “I had to go home, and I just wasn’t ready at that time,” Vanessa continues.
 “Then I had another encounter with health, and then what I did was I started lying about little things, like calling my sponsor, working my program.
-So, basically my relapse started with a lie.”
+So, basically, my relapse started with a lie.”
 She wasn’t ready to deal with a tough situation like the passing of her grandmother, and she went back to the only way she really knew how to cope with such a painful experience – using drugs.

 With all of the different things that a person can look for when they are concerned that a loved one may be heading towards a possible relapse after graduating from a rehabilitation program, there is one major factor that they might be overlooking – the effects that their actions, behaviors, and attitudes may be having on that person.